saahuja/Multiplex-Segmentation-and-Spatial-Data-Extraction/README.md

 # Main Files (and .jpg files used in notebooks):
 ### MAIN-Individual_Segmentations_Data Extraction.ipynb (pipeline)

-- Make sure when running the default to download the .jpg images from the /notebooks/Multiplex Tissue-Segmentation Model/15_T_BC180x2_[46585, 10362]/ folder into your local folder.
+- Make sure when running the default to download these files from the /notebooks/Multiplex Tissue-Segmentation Model/15_T_BC180x2_[46585, 10362]/ folder into your local folder.
 Images required for this notebook (change as needed):

 - CD3_1.jpg, CD68_1.jpg, CD8_1.jpg, CK_1.jpg, DAPI_1.jpg, PD_L1_1.jpg